dirigeants/klasa/guides/Included Pieces/IncludedFinalizers.md

 ## commandCooldown

-Puts users on cooldown for the specific used command globaly, based on the cooldown configuration of the command.
+Puts users on cooldown for the specific command used globally, based on the cooldown configuration of the command.

 **Source:**